-Skin allergies are the most common variety of allergic reaction seen in dogs in the Navarre FL area.
+Skin allergies are the most common variety of allergic reactions seen in dogs in the Navarre, FL area.
 You may also hear it referred to as allergic dermatitis and there are three main triggers.
 These are:

 - Flea allergy dermatitis (a reaction to flea bites)

 - Environmental allergies such as dust, pollen, or mold

 Unsurprisingly, skin allergies tend to manifest with symptoms relating to the health and condition of the skin.
 Persistent itchiness, redness, swelling, rashes, open sores, crustiness, and more are all symptoms regularly seen in puppies that develop skin allergies.
 Dogs with skin allergies are also more likely to develop further problems as a result of their symptoms as, when your puppy licks, bites, scratches, or chews on his skin, these open wounds could become infected.
 Any subsequent infections may then need antibiotic treatment.

 Many people are surprised to find out that dogs and puppies are just as likely to suffer from food allergies as we are.
 Some of the most common food allergy triggers in canines include eggs, wheat, soy, corn, and dairy.
 These are often better referred to as food intolerances or sensitivities and can manifest in a variety of ways, from vomiting and diarrhea to non-specific general symptoms such as poor coat quality, itchiness, or recurrent skin infections.

 Unsurprisingly, getting to the root cause of a food allergy is rarely simple.
 In most cases, your vet will recommend that your puppy follows an elimination diet to try and discover which product is causing the reaction.
 At the same time, your vet will work with you to manage your pup’s symptoms so that she isn’t in too much discomfort.